-Ludicrous mode is available in Dgraph v20.03.1 or later.
+Ludicrous mode is available in Dgraph v20.03.1 and later.

-Ludicrous mode allows Dgraph database to ingest data at an incredibly fast speed, but with fewer guarantees.
+Ludicrous mode allows a Dgraph database to ingest data at an incredibly fast speed, but with fewer guarantees.
 In normal mode, Dgraph provides strong consistency.
 In Ludicrous mode, Dgraph provides eventual consistency, so any mutation that succeeds should be available eventually.
 This means changes are applied more slowly during periods of peak data ingestion, and might not be immediately reflected in query results.
-If Dgraph crashes unexpectedly, there could be unapplied mutations which will not be picked up when Dgraph restarts.

 Because Dgraph with Ludicrous mode enabled is eventually consistent, it is a good fit for any application where maximum performance is more important than strong real-time consistency and transactional guarantees (such as a social media app or game app).

 You can enable Ludicrous mode by setting the

 enabled option on all Dgraph Zero and Dgraph Alpha nodes in a cluster.

 What does Ludicrous mode do?